-Uwern: That seems wholly positive, of course there’s a lot of macro-factors that are out of our hands, like the availability and affordability of air travel, and countries opening up their borders again.
-It’s hard to plan for that, so what are you focussed on doing right now?
+Uwern: That seems wholly positive, of course, there’s a lot of macro-factors that are out of our hands, like the availability and affordability of air travel, and countries opening up their borders again.
+It’s hard to plan for that, so what are you focusing on doing right now?

 Rob: Our strategy is to build further trust with our clients so we are top of mind when they are ready to travel again.
 We’ve taken to being more human than ever and we’re making every effort to truly understand and empathize the struggles our clients and audience are experiencing right now.
 We’ve reached out to clients to continue to keep them informed and feed their wanderlusts and it’s been so much fun seeing them engage with each other on social media.

 Additionally, we are doing everything we can to maintain the faith they have in us as a brand, and more importantly, the faces behind the brand.
 We’re putting out personalised communication, and we’re upfront about how we are both protecting their interests, and preparing our company for the other side of this.
 In short, we aren’t sitting idle waiting for an upturn.